 - Official transcripts of previous work

-- Sample of written work (e.g., a term paper)
+- Sample of written work (examples: a senior thesis or a term paper on a linguistics related topic)

 For all students (i.e., regardless of whether applicants are external or internal to U-M), application materials go to the Linguistics Admissions Committee, following the normal admissions cycle.